-Santa Ana College students searching for cheaper alternatives to their classes may be able to earn their degree through Open Educational Resources and Zero Textbook Cost classes.
+Santa Ana College students searching for cheaper alternatives to their educational fees now can earn their associates degree through Open Educational Resources (OER) and Zero Textbook Cost (ZTC) classes.

-“A lot of our students don’t have the means to be able to pay for their tuition and their textbooks, and this allows them to have the money for another class,” Cherylee Kushida, SAC’s Distance Education Coordinator, said.
+“A lot of our students don’t have the means to be able to pay for their tuition and their textbooks, and this allows them to have the money for another class,” SAC’s Distance Education Coordinator Cherylee Kushida said.

 “Classes are very affordable so you don’t have to spend too much money.
 The teachers are very helpful because they provide resources from their own time,” said SAC freshman Elena Mendez.